venkateshms2017/Project-1--YouTube-Data-Harvesting-and-Warehousing-using-SQL-and-Streamlit/README.md

 # Project-1
-👋 Hi, @riyasudeen here, I’m interested in Data Science field 🌱 DS 📫 You can reach me at riyaspaul82@gmail.com
+Hello, I’m interested in Data Science field and You can reach me at venkateshms2017@gmail.com

 # YouTube Data Harvesting and Warehousing using SQL and Streamlit